pw398/pw398.github.io/_posts/2025-07-12-A-Visual-Understanding-of-Latent-Dirichlet-Analysis.md

 A simplex is the simplest possible polytope (a geometric object with flat sides), generalized to any dimension.
 A simplex in zero dimensions is a point, in one dimension is a line, and in two dimensions is a triangle.
 In three dimensions, we can visualize it as a tetrahedron. $K$, our number of topics, represents the number of vertices, so $K=3$ in two dimensions, $K=4$ in three dimensions, etc.

-It may be more intuitive to think of the Dirichlet as a subplot of bar charts, with both rows and columns representing discrete categories (such as topics and words).
-A nice property of this is that we can abstract it to an arbitrary number of dimensions, but I would like to provide some intuition into the simplex representation, using the stick-breaking analogy.
+With regard to its visualization in the context of LDA, we can think of a subplot of bar charts, with both rows and columns representing discrete categories (such as topics and words).
+A nice property of this is that we can abstract it to an arbitrary number of dimensions, however it is only partially correct with regard to visualizing the Dirichlet, which is continuous rather than discrete.
+To provide some further intuition into the simplex representation, we can think of the following 'stick-breaking' analogy.

 ## The Stick-Breaking Analogy